sandeep8291/sql-data-warehouse/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Sandeep Yadav**.
 I’m a passionate Data Engineering enthusiast currently working on ETL pipelines, SQL databases, and Cloud technologies.
 My goal is to build scalable and efficient data solutions and shair Knowwledge with others

+## 🔖 Author
+**Sandeep Yadav — Data Engineer | SQL & ETL Enthusiast** 🛠 Built from DataWithBaraa with PostgreSQL adaptations